JodySheng/codepath-prework-IOS101/README.md

 ## App Brainstorming (Step 4)
 Example App 1: LinkedIn
-<br>&emsp;Uploading photo
+<br>&emsp; Uploading photo
-<br>&emsp;Editing my profile
+<br>&emsp; Editing my profile
-<br>&emsp;Connecting to others
+<br>&emsp; Connecting to others

 Example App 2: Google Map
-<br>&emsp;Storing my recent searched location history
+<br>&emsp; Storing my recent searched location history
-<br>&emsp;Searching more than 2 destinations at a time
+<br>&emsp; Searching more than 2 destinations at a time

 Example App 3: WeChat
-<br>&emsp;Only my WeChat friends can contact and see my posts
+<br>&emsp; Only my WeChat friends can contact and see my posts
-<br>&emsp;WeChat has a lot of emoji
+<br>&emsp; WeChat has a lot of emoji

 ## Notes

 Describe any challenges encountered while building the app.
-1. My macOS system at first was too old for Xcode, and I don't have enough storage to download the new OS system, so I have to remanage my memory several times and deleting unnecessarily large files.
+1. My macOS system at first was too old for Xcode, and I didn't have enough storage to download the new OS system, so I have to manage my memory several times and delete unnecessarily large files.

-2. Not familiar with Swift, but the Pre-work does not have too much coding.
-And the instruction is detail enough.
+2. Not familiar with Swift, but the Pre-work does not have much coding.
+And the instruction is detailed enough.

 3. Gif first cannot show, then I tried to make the gif much smaller, and then it can show.